-Join Christina and her mentor, Julie Gleeson, author of “The Art of Living, Inc” for their FREE weekly on-line Zoom classes:
+Join Christina and her mentor, Julie Gleeson, author of “The Art of Living, Inc” for their FREE (through May only) weekly on-line Zoom classes:

 “Growing More Peaceful.
 Even Now” every Tuesday from 4pm – 5pm.

 Register here: Growing More Peaceful Series